Th-429B/Th-429B/README.md

 I'm a year 2 Computer Science student from Singapore studying at National University of Singapore!
 I'm still wandering around the various fields of Computer Science, but so far,  I seem to have  interests in Software Engineering and Machine Learning (though I have not really look into machine learning).
 <br>

-I am currently looking for internships for the summer!

 ## Find me here!
 <!-- Actual text -->